chuhan-ouyang/torchtitan/traces-scripts/README.md

     write to **_window.tsv
     calculate window across all iterations

+merge_ranks.py:
+    combine all ranks into a tsv

 plot_cdf.py:
     cfreate **_plot.png
-    plot cdf of window size
+    plot cdf of window size, a curve for eac rank